-- Launching the Create SQL Anywhere Database utility.
-You can access this utility from the Utilities folder for the ODBC interface in the Database profile or Database painter when PowerBuilder is running on your computer. - This method creates a local SQL Anywhere database on your computer, and also creates the data source definition and database profile for this connection.
-(For instructions, see the Users Guide.) - Creating the database some other way, such as with PowerBuilder running on another user's computer or by using SQL Anywhere outside PowerBuilder.
+• Launching the Create SQL Anywhere Database utility.
+You can access this utility from the Utilities folder for the ODBC interface in the Database profile or Database painter when PowerBuilder is running on your computer.

+This method creates a local SQL Anywhere database on your computer, and also creates the data source definition and database profile for this connection.
+(For instructions, see Section 15.4, "Creating and deleting a SQL Anywhere database" in Users Guide.)

+- Creating the database some other way, such as with PowerBuilder running on another user's computer or by using SQL Anywhere outside PowerBuilder.
 (For instructions, see the SQL Anywhere documentation.) - 2.
-Make sure you have the log file associated with the SQL Anywhere database so that you can fully recover the database if it becomes corrupted. - If the log file for the SQL Anywhere database does not exist, the SQL Anywhere database engine creates it.
+Make sure you have the log file associated with the SQL Anywhere database so that you can fully recover the database if it becomes corrupted.

+If the log file for the SQL Anywhere database does not exist, the SQL Anywhere database engine creates it.
 However, if you are copying or moving a database from another computer or directory, you should copy or move the log file with it.